Professor Cliff Abraham

 Professor Cliff Abraham has research interests in the neural mechanisms of memory.
 He has played a leading role in promoting neuroscience research and teaching at the University of Otago, and has promoted neuroscience at a national level by serving as chair of the Australasian Winter Conference on Brain Research, New Zealand’s annual neuroscience meeting in Queenstown, for 12 years.

 In 1997 he was elected as a Fellow of the Royal Society of New Zealand, and in 2007 was awarded a James Cook Fellowship.
-Currently he is Director of Otago’s Brain Health Research Centre, and is Director of a major HRC-funded research programme investigating biomarkers and therapeutic agents for Alzheimer’s Disease.
+He was awarded the University of Otago Distinguished Research Medal in 2009 and the Division of Sciences Researcher of the Year in 2018.
+Currently he is Director of a major HRC-funded research programme investigating biomarkers and therapeutic agents for Alzheimer's Disease.

 Cliff received a BA with Distinction in Psychology from the University of Virginia, and a PhD in Neuroscience from the University of Florida.
 He then undertook five years of postdoctoral research at the University of Otago and the University of Gothenburg, Sweden, before taking up a Lectureship in Psychology at Otago.
 He chaired the Department in 2003-2005.